FreePYQ logoFreePYQ

 Explanation:

 From the clues: P and D have two people between them.
 O is to the left of C, with one person between P and O. A is between N and B. By process of elimination and arranging systematically, the order can be determined.
-The key is placing P and O with one person apart and ensuring A's position relative to N and B. The correct arrangement shows two people between B and N, making option D correct.
-Distractors result from misplacing individuals or miscounting the gaps.
+Key point: placing P and O with one person apart and ensuring A's position relative to N and B. The correct arrangement shows two people between B and N, so option D is correct.
+The other choices result from misplacing individuals or miscounting the gaps.

 Question 53